 97Moving your established website from one platform to another

 98Neglecting another important part of your life for the sake of your business

 99Your last great idea was really your last great idea.
 That’s it.
 No more.

 ¶ Boom, baby.
 Fear in the flesh...or, at the very least, fear in all its black-and-white pixelated glory.

 Grab the free worksheet that will help your conquer your fears!

 Just do it.
 Sure, you could do that.
 But since I procrastinate my way to hell and back before I do the scary thing, I figured I’d tell you what I do, instead.
 It’s pretty simple.

-Second, you break that big, scary thing into baby steps.
-(I know, baby steps.
-I told you it was simple.)
+I know, baby steps.
+I told you it was simple.
 For No. 57, your baby steps might look like this:

-Sixth, cross this fear off your list.
-Move forward.
+Step 6.
+Cross this fear off your list.
 Good work, boss!

 My name is Brittany, but my friends and clients call me "Britt."
 Online small business owners hire me to create content strategies and write their blog posts, email newsletters, and social media updates.
 I work with bosses around the world from the marshes of Charleston, S.C.